 Child Tax Credit with an annual income of less than £16,190 without Working Tax Credit (as assessed by HM Revenue & Customs)

-If your child is in Reception and KS1, they will receive free school meals anyway but may be entitled to Pupil Premium Funding if the above criteria apply.
+If your child is in Reception and Key Stage 1, they will already receive free school meals but may be entitled to Pupil Premium Funding if the above criteria apply.

 The following children are also eligible to receive PPG: